 The market also offers booths with fresh fruits and vegetables, and there are some restaurants and cafes nearby if you're looking to rest your feet or quench your thirst.
 If you can't make it on a Saturday, this location harbors dozens of interesting antique and specialty shops, which are open throughout the week.

 Best for: Unique clothing and books

 Why Go: There's nothing like the smell of a good bookstore.
-Browse dozens of specialty bookshops in San Francisco, from Green Apple Books to Fields Book Store, which specializes in metaphysical and spiritual literature.
-Pick out a book to suit your favorite friend and wrap it with some candles and bath beads -- a perfect recipe for a stress-busting winter night.
+Browse dozens of specialty bookshops in San Francisco, from Green Apple Books to Dog Eared Books.
+Pick out a good read for a friend and wrap it with some candles and bath beads -- a perfect recipe for a stress-busting winter night.